Miss BumBum Suzy Cortez Spreads Her Legs In Tiny Daisy Dukes, Then Plays Soccer In A Thong

 But Suzy was not done sharing posts with fans.
 She quickly added three more clips where she played soccer in just a jersey and thong.
 In two of the videos, she wore a Barcelona jersey that was tied around her torso to flaunt her toned midriff.

 Suzy is known as an ardent fan of the Spanish team due to her love of soccer superstar Lionel Messi.
-In fact, the jersey she wears in another clip has a cartoon picture of Messi on the front.
+In fact, the jersey she wore in another clip had a cartoon picture of Messi on the front.

-In the first post, she dribbles the ball, showing off her long and lean legs.
+In the first post, she dribbled the ball, showing off her long and lean legs.

 View this post on Instagram